 - The BBC reserves the right to cancel this award scheme at any stage, if deemed necessary in its opinion, and if circumstances arise outside of its control.

 - The awardee must be able to secure an appropriate UK visa, which the BBC will arrange and pay for on the awardee’s behalf.
-The BBC will withdraw the offer of a placement if an appropriate UK visa cannot be obtained.
+The BBC will withdraw the offer of placement if an appropriate UK visa cannot be obtained.

-- The awardee assigns all copyright or other intellectual property rights in the contribution they supply to the BBC as a result of placement.
+- The awardee assigns all copyright or other intellectual property rights in the contribution they supply to the BBC as a result of the placement.

 - The awardee grants the BBC the unlimited right to edit, copy, alter, add to, take from, adapt or translate the contributions and, with regard to such contributions and any BBC content in which they may have been included, waives irrevocably any ‘moral rights’ they may have under any laws of any jurisdiction.

 - The BBC reserves the right to withdraw the award at any stage if the awardee brings the BBC into disrepute.